Working remote for quite a while, I was always bugged by poor audio and video quality.

 Elgato Light Strip, RGBWW-LEDs, 2000 Lumen, 16 Millionen Farben, warmes/kaltes Weiß, Steuerung per App, iOS, Android…

-Helpful, sometimes when being part of a call, like daily scrum, Ms Teams is not calling, now I see there is a call happening and can simply join :-)
+Helpful, sometimes when being part of a call, like daily scrum, MS Teams is not calling, now I see there is a call happening and can join :-)

-Also a good way to recycle the Kiyo Pro mount, by removing the screw and glue the busy light on it, there is a free screw.
+A good way to recycle the camera mount is to remove the screw and glue the busy light.

 Note: I removed the Smartphone Option and the cheaper lights as the quality was not good enough, so I dropped them 3 months after purchase.
 Don’t be cheap, the stingy pay twice :-)

 The monster tech product quality is superb.
-The K&M Adapter works just fine, you just need one more screw, the same used for mounting the Blue Yeti.
+The K&M Adapter works just fine; you need one more screw, the same used for mounting the Blue Yeti.

 Short cables suck

-The original Blue Yeti cable (Mini USB to USB A) and the Kiyo Pro cable (1,8 meter USB C to USB A) are too short.
-I am going to replace the Kiyo Pro cable with a 3 meter USB C to USB C cable.
-For the Blue Yeti a 3 meter Mini USB to USB A cable).
+The original Blue Yeti cable (Mini USB to USB A) and the Facecam cable (1,8 meter USB C to USB A) are too short.
+Searching for a spiral cable vendor…

 Warning about USB Hubs

-In the old version of the article, I recommended a USB Hub I bought but thrown it away.
-The Blue Yeti and the Kiyo Pro do no like Hubs.
-Looking for Notebook users for a good Hub.
-Anyone can recommend a good one?
+The Blue Yeti and the Facecam do no like Hubs.
 For PCs, I recommend a PCIe card with 4 or more USB ports.